seer9/atlas-shell/permissions/README.md

-This directory is a collection of scripts for specific use.
+This directory is a collection of scripts for a specific use.